kjs29/how-to-make-a-social-media-website/README.md

 - ~~Uploading images~~

-- Users deleting their own accounts
+- ~~Users deleting their own accounts~~

 - Deploying a website

+- Allowing users to download files